The third and final LaTeX pre-release for 2020-10-01 is available for testing

 With the new hook management system, LaTeX will get many more hooks that packages writers (and authors) can use to add code in a controlled and reliable way.
 New hooks have been added in a number of places by using the new system and more will follow over time.
 Available now are:

-• Hooks to add code before and after environments (formerly offered through the etoolbox package);
+- Hooks to add code before and after environments (formerly offered

-• Hooks used when loading files, packages, or classes (similar to what the filehook package now provides);
+package); - Hooks used when loading files, packages, or classes (similar to

 The important point here is not so much that the functionality of these packages has been integrated into the LaTeX kernel, but that the hook management system provides a single structured way for different packages to reliably add and order code.
 This will resolve many of the inter-package interoperability issues which formerly could be resolved (if at all) only by loading the packages in a specific order, or by the use of complex and fragile code inside the packages to account for various scenarios in user documents.